lila00245/team-project-2245-swen-261-07-a-chaoscontrol/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

+The MVP will be an online portal for a food bank to request certain items to be purchased by helpers to restock the food bank.
+It will allow helpers to add needs to a funding basket and checkout with those needs to purchase them.
+It will also allow managers to manage a cupboard of needs by adding, removing, and modifying needs in the cupboard.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._